prime31/zig-renderkit/README.md

 ## Adding New Backends
 There is a _dummy_ backend that can be used as a template to add a new backend.
 It contains the full API any backend must satisfy.
 Backends pass no pointers or objects back to user code.
 [Handles](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) are used for all renderer-specific objects.
 There are `Handles` and `HandledCache` structs built to make using handles seamless.
-The compantion `GameKit` project can be used to test new backends while developing them (see next section).
+The companion [GameKit repository](https://github.com/prime31/zig-gamekit) can be used to test new backends while developing them (see next section).

 ## GameKit Companion Project
 `RenderKit` is just a pure backend render API abstraction layer.
 In order to get something on screen, it requires an OS window and a graphics context.
-The companion [`GameKit`](https://github.com/prime31/zig-gamekit) repository provides all of that and more.
+The companion [GameKit repository](https://github.com/prime31/zig-gamekit) provides all of that and more.
 It has all the high-level abstractions needed to make fast, efficient 2D games. `GameKit` can be used to help with building new backends, as a standalone 2D framework or as inspiration for using `RenderKit` in your own projects.

 ## Usage